grahampugh/grahampugh.github.io/_posts/2020-06-06-prestages-setup-assistant.md

 I performed some tests, and found that a different Mac that was enrolled to the same Jamf server but using User-Initiated Enrollment rather than DEP did not have the same problem.
 I could create a new user and progress through the usual Setup Assistant Screens, and get to the desktop.

 I then unenrolled one of the affected computers using the `sudo jamf removeFramework` command, and again, the problem went away.
-After the Screen Time Setup pane, the Siri Setup pane appeared, and then the "Setting Up Your Mac" pane and the desktop:
+After the Screen Time Setup pane, then came the Siri, TouchID, "Choose Your Look" and "Setting Up Your Mac" panes, and finally the desktop appeared:

 <img src="/assets/images/SetupAssistant-Siri.png" alt="Siri" width="300"/> <img src="/assets/images/SetupAssistant-TouchID.png" alt="TouchID" width="300"/>
 <img src="/assets/images/SetupAssistant-ChooseYourLook.png" alt="ChooseYourLook" width="300"/> <img src="/assets/images/SetupAssistant-SettingUpYourMac.png" alt="SettingUpYourMac" width="300"/>